Skip to main content Skip to footer site map

 Table of Contents

-Latest Updates on the Corporate Transparency Act
+Latest Updates on BOI Reporting

-Many businesses identified as reporting companies — primarily LLCs, S corporations, and C corporations — will have additional reporting requirements starting in 2024 under the Corporate Transparency Act (CTA).
+Many businesses identified as reporting companies — primarily LLCs, S corporations, and C corporations — will have additional reporting requirements under the Corporate Transparency Act (CTA).
 This mandate from the U.S. Department of Treasury’s Financial Crimes Enforcement Network (FinCEN) is intended to help prevent and combat money laundering activities by requiring some businesses to report their Beneficial Ownership Information (BOI).

 Who Qualifies as a Beneficial Owner?